 Personally, I pray this way for the diseased in body.

 A..
 I pray until healing comes.
 (I’ve been praying for a vital organ in my body since January 15, 2010, and I will never stop.
-Why should I?
+I found out recently that it has gotten much better.
+Looking at the results, the doctor said “amazing!” twice in one session.
 It doesn’t cost me any effort to pray for it: I put Matt.
 7:7-8 in the present continuous tense).

 B..
 I pray for medicine to be effective and the doctors to be successful.
 (I exercise and eat healthily.)